 DAY 9 Mon Feb 11: LAKE BARINGO - NAIROBI

 We return back along the Rift Valley a distance of around 160kms (about three hours direct travel) to Nairobi with birding on the way and lunch at Lake Elmenteita, where we should add more to our burgeoning birdlist.
 We arrive back to the comfortable Westwood Hotel, and in the evening enjoy dinner at the spectacular and world famous Carnivore Restaurant, a memorable experience!

 DAY 10 Tues Feb 12: NAIROBI - LONDON

-We shall have breakfast at our hotel, and then take an airport transfer for the flights home.
+We take breakfast at our hotel, and then an airport transfer for the flight home.